Christian Leaders Alliance Ordination Structure

 Deacon Ministers – The Greek word “diakonos” (Greek) or deacon (English) has often been translated as “ministrae” (Latin) or minister (English).
 At Christian Leaders Alliance, the office of Minister (diakonos) is the principal office of all who serve in ministry.
 All ordained leadership roles with Christian Leaders Alliance are ordained as ministers.

-All network elders are Christian Leaders Alliance ministers who have been appointed to create, lead, motivate, and encourage a network of Christian leaders.
-Although network elders have been mainly men historically in most church traditions, Christian Leaders Alliance is open to gifted and called women when and where the Lord leads and needs.
+Although elder ministers have historically been primarily men in most church traditions, Christian Leaders Alliance is open to gifted and called women as the Lord leads in your local situation.

-Apostolic Bishops – The Greek word for bishop is “episcopate.”
-At Jesus ascension, he commanded his disciples to go into all the world and make disciples (Matthew 28).
-But the disciples were short one disciple after Judas’ betrayal of Jesus.
+At Jesus’s ascension, he commanded his disciples to go into all the world and make disciples (Matthew 28).

 Acts 1:15-20 (ESV) In those days Peter stood up among the brothers (the company of persons was in all about 120) and said, 16 “Brothers, the Scripture had to be fulfilled, which the Holy Spirit spoke beforehand by the mouth of David concerning Judas, who became a guide to those who arrested Jesus.
 17 For he was numbered among us and was allotted his share in this ministry.”
 18 (Now this man acquired a field with the reward of his wickedness and falling headlong, he burst open in the middle, and all his bowels gushed out.
 19 And it became known to all the inhabitants of Jerusalem so that the field was called in their own language Akeldama, that is, Field of Blood.)
 20 “For it is written in the Book of Psalms, “‘May his camp become desolate and let there be no one to dwell in it’; and “‘Let another take his office (episcopate).'”

-“The saying is trustworthy: If anyone aspires to the office of overseer (episcopate or bishop), he desires a noble task.”
+“The saying is trustworthy: If anyone aspires to the office of overseer (episcopate), he desires a noble task.”

 The Greek word episcopate thus means “office” in the noun form.
 In the verb form, episcopate means to inspect, to select, to go to see, to relieve, to look out for, or to visit.
-These actions are the role of the episcopate or bishop.
-Acts 6:3 is an example.
+These actions are the role of the Network Ministers.

-Ordinarily Bishops, even in the early church, were men.
+Ordinarily, Network Ministers, even in the early church, were men.
 However, there were exceptions where women were called to this role.
-Again Romans 16:7:

-Many believe another woman may have filled an Apostolic Bishop role in the early church.
+Many believe Priscilla may have filled an Apostle (Network Minister) role in the early church.
 Priscilla is mentioned seven times in the New Testament.
-Priscilla was married to a Christian leader named Aquila.
-They were fellow tentmakers with Paul.
+Priscilla was married to a Christian leader named Aquila, and they were fellow tentmakers with Paul.
 Of the seven times, Priscilla and Aquila receive mention in the New Testament, Priscilla’s name is listed first five times.
 Priscilla is mentioned first when things relate to the work of ministry.
 Aquila is mentioned first when there is a greeting.